tushar50896/cuss_inspect/README.md

 # cuss_inspect
+A simple yet powerful library to predict toxicity/profanity of a review/comment or list of reviews/comments.

 ## How It Works

 `cuss_inspect` is a logistic regression based model trained on 180K+ reviews and tested on 24K+ reviews.
+The library does not uses any specific wordlist/swear-words-list but is able to detected most of the swear words easily.

 ### Performance